Day trips from Geneva are easy to arrange or book tours for stress-free excursions especially to sights not easily reached on public transportation.

 Traveling on the Golden Pass and Chocolate Train from Montreux to Gruyeres and Broc (Caillier chocolate factory) is very popular and available from Lausanne too.
 A similar bus tour to Gruyeres is usually slightly cheaper.

-Hiking, cycling, and wine tasting (with dinner) in the beautiful vineyards of Lavaux between Montreux and Lausanne are especially pleasurable in autumn but the region is generally pleasant year-round too.
+Hiking, cycling, and wine tasting in the beautiful vineyards of Lavaux between Montreux and Lausanne are especially pleasurable in autumn but the region is generally pleasant year-round too.
 Hiking in the Alps is very popular too.

 Many excursions on Lake Geneva boats are possible from Lausanne, Vevey, Montreux, and smaller towns along Lake Geneva.
 The regular ferry from Lausanne to Evian in France operates year-round at high frequency and the easiest way to cruise on Lake Geneva in winter.

 Travel to Mountain Peaks and Hill Tops Near Lake Geneva

 Although it is possible to almost always see high mountains when near Lake Geneva, very few of the high peaks are directly at the lake itself.
 Mont Blanc may be seen from many parts of the lake between Geneva and Morges – the highest peak in the Alps is a popular day trip from Genève with many options for further activities in the Chamonix region.